SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 A :newTerm:`variadic parameter` accepts zero or more values of a certain type.
-You use a variadic parameter to specify that the parameter can be passed a varying number of input values when the function is called, by inserting three period characters (``...``) after the parameter's type name.
+You use a variadic parameter to specify that the parameter can be passed a varying number of input values when the function is called.
+Variadic parameters are written by inserting three period characters (``...``) after the parameter's type name.

+A variadic parameter can be used with the ``for``-``in`` statement to iterate through the list of values represented by the parameter.
+Variadic parameters automatically conform to the ``Sequence`` protocol, and can be used anywhere that a ``Sequence`` is valid.
+``Sequence`` is covered in more detail in :doc:`Protocols`.

+..
+TODO: sequence isn't currently covered in Protocols. remove this comment if it is not included before release.

-This example calculates the :newTerm:`arithmetic mean` (also known as the :newTerm:`average`) for a list of numbers of any length:
+The example below calculates the :newTerm:`arithmetic mean` (also known as the :newTerm:`average`) for a list of numbers of any length:

 .. testcode:: variadicParameters